 |Soil Type||Moist, rich, well-drained|

 Direct sunlight is not tolerated well by wasabi, so make sure the plants are shaded.
-If you have to move your containers out of the sun you can do so, but it's much easier to create a shade barrier with fabric (shade cloth) or a folding screen.
-Alternatively, you can move the plants near a shelter where the sun won't hit them.
+You can create a shade barrier with fabric (shade cloth) or a folding screen.
+Container plants can be moved around to keep them in the shade.

-If growing in containers, use a one or two-gallon pot with a ten-inch planting depth.
+Wasabi plants in the garden require rich, consistently moist soil with a slightly acidic to neutral pH.
+If growing in containers, use a one or two-gallon pot with a 10-inch planting depth.
 Mix up some rich soil with compost; slightly heavier than potting mix medium, so it will hold moisture.
-Plant your starts so that they stand upright, leaving part of the rhizome exposed.
+Plant your nursery starts so that they stand upright, leaving part of the rhizome exposed.

 Water your wasabi well at planting and then regularly after this.
 Misting the plants will also help keep them cool.
 Take care not to overwater as these plants don't tolerate waterlogged conditions.